bitfashioned/qVault/README.md

 ### Team Background
 Our team consists of experts with backgrounds in:
 - Advanced cryptographic research including hash-based signature schemes and post-quantum cryptography.
-- Smart contract development across EVM chains and modular vault design.
+- Smart contract development across EVM chains and modular design.
 - Applied security R&D and secure systems engineering for decentralized environments.

 ---